 Mr. Scott’s practice is focused on commercial litigation at the trial and appellate levels, with a particular focus on commercial litigation involving issues of professional liability, employee mobility and competition, and corporate governance.

-Mr. Scott has also won numerous cases at the pleading and summary judgment stages and positioned dozens more for advantageous resolution before the risk and expense of trial is necessary.
-For instance, in 2019 and 2020, serving in a lead counsel role, Mr. Scott secured the dismissal of four cases at the pleading stage, sparing his clients the time and expense of protracted litigation.
+Throughout his career Mr. Scott has also won numerous cases at the pleading and summary judgment stages and positioned dozens more for advantageous resolution before the risk and expense of trial is necessary.
+In the past few years, serving in a lead counsel role, Mr. Scott has secured the dismissal of numerous cases at the pleading stage, sparing his clients the time and expense of protracted litigation.
+He has also prevailed on key early motions such as anti-SLAPP motions and partial demurrers that dramatically narrowed the scope of the claims against his clients and positioned the matters for favorable resolution.

 Mr. Scott also has significant experience on the plaintiffs’ side, having assisted in securing more than ten million dollars’ worth of settlements for firm clients.

-Prior to joining the firm, Mr. Scott was a litigator at Munger, Tolles & Olson LLP.
+Prior to joining the firm, Mr. Scott was an associate at Munger, Tolles & Olson LLP.
 While there, Mr. Scott handled a wide variety of complex civil litigation in disputes involving contract, tort, securities, malpractice, environmental, and malicious prosecution claims in state and federal courts across the country.

 Early in his legal career, Mr. Scott served as a judicial law clerk, first for the Honorable Mariana R. Pfaelzer in the Central District of California and then the Honorable Raymond C. Fisher in the Ninth Circuit Court of Appeals.
 Mr. Scott also served as a summer clerk at the United States Department of Justice, Antitrust Division.